Débora Arango: Start of her career (1931–1938)

-DEBORA ARANGO (1907-2005) Study for Maternity, n.d.
-Ink and pencil on paper.
-Belongs to the Art Collection of Mateo Blanco.

 In 1931 the painter Eladio Vélez returned to Medellín, began to give private classes in his house; to which Débora came to study painting.
 The following year, Vélez entered as a teacher at the Institute of Fine Arts and the girl enrolled.
 She learned drawing and watercolor and practiced mainly portrait, for about four years.
 The classes focused on the drawing of plaster figures and still lifes.
 But the artist got bored with the academic routine and got permission to go out and paint the different urban scenes outside.
 In these works done in watercolor, the atmosphere of the city is very well reflected in the modernization process, marked by the tram, cars and people.
 Maestro Pedro Nel Gómez returned to Medellín after studying in Italy, and by 1935 he started the frescoes of the Municipal Palace.
 Débora communicated with him to admit her as a disciple in his workshop; there she felt more at ease and identified with his concepts and his more expressive technique; from him she learned the dynamics of form, the vitality of movement and coloring.
 She practiced especially watercolor, technique with which she represented urban motifs, still-lifes, animals and human figure.